edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 #### Snaps

 The published Snaps are built without NATS included, so the use of NATS in those Snaps is not possible.
 One could modify the Makefiles as described above and then build and install local snap packages.
 In this case it would be easier to modify each service's configuration as describe above so that the locally built and installed snaps are already configured for NATS.

-### ZeroMQ (DEPRECATED)

-Since ZeroMQ only allows one publisher, it has been deprecated and will be removed in the next major release.
-Please deploy using one of the other implementations.